Weight-loss Surgery and Cross Addiction: A Look at Binge Eating Disorder

 There are more than 140,000 weight-loss surgeries performed every year and it is estimated that from 5 to 30 percent develop another addiction.
 This makes perfect sense when you think of the purpose that food serves.
 If an individual is using food for comfort, to hold down their emotions or to cope with stress or traumatic experiences, they will be left with no coping mechanism when they can no longer use food in this way.

 Another factor that may contribute to the development of a cross-addiction is a history of childhood trauma or neglect.
-Often being overweight or obese can serve as a safety factor for a person who has this history.
-Being obese may make them feel less attractive to the opposite sex and therefore safe from any unwanted overtures or perceived threats to their safety.
+Often being affected by excess weight or obesity can serve as a safety factor for a person who has this history.
+Being affected by obesity may make them feel less attractive to the opposite sex and therefore safe from any unwanted overtures or perceived threats to their safety.

 As more weight-loss surgeries are performed, the issue of cross-addiction has become more of a problem.
 Just as an alcoholic may think that they can safely use marijuana in place of alcohol once they get sober, a person with BED or compulsive overeating may substitute alcohol for food without recognizing that this behavior can lead to a full blown addiction to another substance besides food.